willkroboth/ConfigCommands/README.md

     permission: configcommands.echo
 ```
 This parameter defines the permission node a player needs to run the command.
 These permissions can be given out the same as any other.

+If this value is not present, the command will be given the default permission `configcommands.[name]`.

 ### Commands
 ```yml